-We would advise parents/guardians to initially discuss a Flexi Schooling approach with the school before making a request.
+We would advise parents or guardians to initially discuss a Flexi Schooling approach with the school before making a request.
 Ultimately, however, it is a decision for the Highland Council and each school as to whether they can support such an arrangement.

 What if the child has Additional Support for Learning needs?

-A parent's/guardian's right to home education is not changed if their child has additional support needs.
-However, it is reasonable for the Council to ask parents/guardians how they plan to cater for their child's needs at home.
+A parent or guardian's right to home education is not changed if their child has additional support needs.
+However, it is reasonable for the Council to ask parents or guardians how they plan to cater for their child's needs at home.

 We have no obligation to provide financial or other support for children with additional support needs who are home educated.